Bobby Carpenter (ice hockey): Washington Capitals (1981–1986)

-1986–87 and 1987-88 seasons
+New York and Los Angeles (1986–1989)

+Quoted as being hard on himself while facing criticism for his lack of aggression to go along with clashes with Murray, Carpenter told Capitals management that they might be better off without him on the team.
+In January 1987, he was traded to the New York Rangers alongside a draft pick for Bob Crawford, Mike Ridley and Kelly Miller.

-After 5 full seasons with the capitals Carpenter would be traded.
-Primarily due to his clashes with head coach Bryan Murray, the Capitals traded Carpenter to the New York Rangers in the deal that sent Mike Ridley and Kelly Miller to Washington during the middle of the 1986–87 NHL season.
-He would only play 28 games for the Rangers when later in the season, he would be dealt again, to the Los Angeles Kings in the trade that sent Marcel Dionne to the Rangers.
-After playing 15 games with the kings.
-He would finish the 1986–87 season with the United States team at the 1987 Ice Hockey World Championship tournament in Moscow after the Kings were eliminated in the first round of the 1987 Stanley Cup playoffs.
-Carpenter represented the US nationals for the final time in the 1987 Canada Cup.
+He would only play 28 games for the Rangers when later in the season, he would be dealt again, to the Los Angeles Kings in the trade that sent Marcel Dionne to the Rangers; in total, he played 60 games and recorded 27 total points with a career-worst plus-minus of –26.
+He would finish the season with the United States team at the 1987 Ice Hockey World Championship tournament in Moscow after the Kings were eliminated in the first round of the 1987 Stanley Cup playoffs.
+Carpenter played for the American team one more time in the 1987 Canada Cup.
+Carpenter would go on to play a full season with the Kings during the season.
+He played in 71 games and recorded 19 goals and 33 assists.
+The following season saw him appear in 39 games for the Kings, where he had 11 goals and 15 assists prior to being traded.